 - 1.1 millionThere are currently about 1.1 million people living with HIV infection in the United States.

 - 3,900+Between 1997 and 2013, the Equal Employment Opportunity Commission received more than 3,900 complaints alleging ADA violations based on a person’s HIV status.

 - 2Recent CDC statistics show that the prevalence of HIV among people living below the poverty line is two times greater than that of those living above it, with the highest HIV rates among people with an annual household income under $10,000.

-The ACLU AIDS Project uses impact litigation, public education, and advocacy at the state and federal levels to fight discrimination against people living with HIV/AIDS.
+The ACLU HIV Project uses impact litigation, public education, and advocacy at the state and federal levels to fight discrimination against people living with HIV/AIDS.

 People living with HIV/AIDS are disproportionately incarcerated.
 While in prison, they face widespread discrimination and difficulty accessing appropriate medical care.
 Misguided laws that criminalize HIV/AIDS exposure make matters worse and are both bad public health and discriminatory.

 - Blog Post - Speak FreelySeptember 9, 2013

 - CaseJuly 20, 2009

 - News/Press ReleaseNovember 30, 2011

 Transportation Security Administration Refused To Hire Qualified Baggage Screener Because He Has HIVNews/Press ReleaseJune 11, 2009